Swendude/JS-functions/index.md

 [Higher order functions, passing functions around](#passing)

+<a name="recipe"/>
 ## How to read a recipe
-<a name="recipe"/>
 We can think about programming as 'giving instructions', where our target for these instructions is a (dumb) machine.
-A different case of 'giving instructions' is found by looking at cooking recipes.
+A similar case of 'giving instructions' can be in cooking recipes.

 In recipes the target is an (intelligent) human.
 Although a human and a machine require very different instructions there are some similarities between instructions aimed at them.